Zelenskiy's rating down by a quarter in just three months

 The popularity ratings of Ukrainian President Volodymyr Zelenskiy have fallen by a quarter in just three months to 29%, down from 70% a year ago, according to a fresh poll by the Ratings pollster, Hromadske reported on September 16.

-The initial flush of optimism following Zelenskiy's landslide victory in the presidential election last April, which he won with 73% of the vote, has well and truly worn off as his administration gets bogged down in one scandal after the other.
+The initial flush of optimism following Zelenskiy's landslide victory in the presidential election last April, which he won with 73% of the vote, has well and truly worn off as his administration gets bogged down in one scandal after another.

 Zelenskiy’s Servant of the People (SOTP) also won an absolute majority in the parliamentary elections in July and initiated a hectic legislative programme with over 500 new laws that were to be introduced over a six-month period.
 But little has come of the initial push and more recently Zelenskiy has concentrated more on taking control of the various security bodies than pushing through reforms.

-Ukraine’s western donors are becoming increasing worried about the backtracking on the reform agenda, and the preservation of “Ukraine’s the Old Rotten System is alive and well”, as Robert Homans said in a comment for bne IntelliNews this week.
+Ukraine’s Western donors are becoming increasing worried about the backtracking on the reform agenda, and the preservation of “Ukraine’s the Old Rotten System is alive and well”, as Robert Homans said in a comment for bne IntelliNews this week.

-In the latest worrying sign SOTP joined forces with the pro-Russian Opposition Platform, For Life Party that is headed by Viktor Medvedchuk, a personal friend of Russian President Vladimir Putin, to vote through new rules that undermine the independence of Specialised Anti-Corruption Prosecutor’s Office (SAPO).
+In the latest worrying sign, SOTP joined forces with the pro-Russian Opposition Platform, For Life Party that is headed by Viktor Medvedchuk, a personal friend of Russian President Vladimir Putin, to vote through new rules that undermine the independence of Specialised Anti-Corruption Prosecutor’s Office (SAPO).
 Together the two parties voted overwhelmingly to pass the new rules with a combined 202 votes, plus sufficient support from the smaller parties to see the measure through with 231 votes in the 450-member body.

 This is a big deal because SAPO is part of a triumvirate that also includes the National Anti-Corruption Bureau of Ukraine (NABU) and the anti-corruption court (ACC) that are all independent of the government and designed to fight corruption, set up at the International Monetary Fund's (IMF's) insistence.
-As corruption is the system the Ukrainian political elite have been dead set against these bodies and constantly do everything they can to undermine them.
+As corruption is the system, the Ukrainian political elite have been dead set against these bodies and constantly do everything they can to undermine them.

 The IMF has already warned Kyiv not to interfere with any of the three bodies or risk having its Stand-by Arrangement (SBA) worth $3bn this year suspended.
 And on September 17 the US and EU added their voices to the growing concerns.